rumoncarter/Technology-Code-of-Practice/README.md

 To meet point 7 of the Technology Code of Practice your plan or design must show how you are considering privacy by design.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.

+[Following section from UK TCoP left in for purposes of a template for BC]

 About the EU General Data Protection Regulation
 The EU General Data Protection Regulation (GDPR) website and the Information Commissioner's Office (ICO) provide information about the GDPR.
 The Technology Code of Practice summarises the key points.